fengxia41103/myblog/content/workspace/demo/car.md

 ## AngularJS

-[AngularJS][2] was picked for the project.
+First version was created in [AngularJS][2].
 In particular, I was interested in its [component][3].
 It has been quite interesting to make this page design based on component architecture.
 Component encapsulates logic and view rendering into one piece.